 To reduce your salt intake, it’s best to limit your packaged food consumption and to read nutrition labels carefully.
 If you’re on Nutrisystem, the good news is that while the individual meals and snacks vary in their sodium content, all of the Nutrisystem programs fall within the United States Department of Agriculture’s (USDA’s) recommendation for the general adult population—2,300 milligrams or less of sodium daily.
 Considering that USDA reports indicate that the average American eats about 3,300 mg of sodium a day, Nutrisystem is a great way to cut sodium while you lose weight.
-If you need to watch your sodium intake, be sure to speak to a Weight Loss Counselor for our reduced sodium menu!
+If you need to watch your sodium intake, be sure to speak to a Weight Loss Coach for our reduced sodium menu!

 Oftentimes, stress is to blame for those pesky salt (or sweet) cravings.
 When we try to juggle life’s many demands or deal with hardships, it’s tempting to turn to food as a means to soothe, comfort or reward our overworked minds and bodies.
 Instead of coming up with an excuse to chow down on salty food, remind yourself that you deserve to treat yourself right.
 Instead of reaching for a bag of chips when you’re stressed, reach for a journal, walking shoes or a yoga mat.
 If you could use a little encouragement, pick up the phone and call a friend or loved on.
 Start training your mind to embrace healthy stress responses and practice self-love, assuring yourself that NOT eating that salty food is actually the best thing for you.